 I want to coach Division 1 Football or in the NFL!

 Do you really?
 Former Jacksonville head coach Jack Del Rio got fired for coming in late everyday at 9AM.
 He probably worked a 9 hour day and got mocked for his effort.
 Coaches, even at the division III football level, work 14-18 hour days.
 That’s 100 hours a week.

 I encourage you to go after that level if you really want to.
 It will take time and a lot of sacrifice.
 The reward could potentially be huge.
 At the same time, just know what you’re getting into.
 For me personally, I love coaching high school kids.
 I love having time for my family.

 Coaching football is about making a positive impact on your community.
 No, not just the players, but the entire school community.
 You can change lives.
 You can teach people the most valuable lessons in life.
 You can do that right now if you volunteer somewhere.
 You can make an impact starting this upcoming season.

 Try to get as much knowledge before then specific football related technique.
+Read a lot of football coaching books and sites like these.
 If you become a technique expert, and a quality communicator, you’ll rise quickly.
 And remember, being a NFL or college coach is great, but it’s not all that matters.
 Heck, even being a High School Head Football Coach may not be in the cards.
 But you can still have a heck of a lot of fun and make a great impact.